acornprover/acornprover.org/docs/language/classes.md

 The first argument to a function must be named `self`, and has the type of the class itself.

-Constants and functions defined inside a `class` block are now methods accessible as `TypeName.method_name`.
+Constants and functions defined inside an `attributes` block are now attributes accessible as `TypeName.attribute_name`.
 For example:

 ```acorn
 theorem swap_is_involutive(p: LatticePoint) {